mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/07-Other-Interesting-Submissions.md

 > I was experimenting with an ideal API - I wanted it to read easily and be well suited for this kind of table operations.
 That gave me a good understanding on what I want to achieve and some initial ideas about implementation details.
 It was also a top-level guide about what I should test during the development.
 Next step was writing some initial specs and initial code.
 After that I followed red-green-refactor route.
 I had my general architecture done at the beginning, but as the project went on I did some changes - for example how different parts of the code should communicate or what data really needs to be shared.

-A noteworthy feature of the code is including the Enumerable module in the proxy objects.
+A significant feature of the code is the including of the Enumerable module in the proxy objects.
 By overriding the each() method in the classes that include Enumerable, we essentially (re)define what we consider to be the unit that we would like to be handled by iterator methods.
 This is an incredibly powerful feature, since many other methods, that rely on the particular implementation of each() in the background (e.g. select(), map() and inject()), will automatically work as expected.

 <h6 title="From the Practicing Ruby Newsletter">
 (....), there is surprising power in having a primitive built into your programming language which trivializes the implementation of the Template Method design pattern.
 If you look at Ruby's Enumerable module and the powerful features it offers, you might think it would be a much more complicated example to study.
 But it too hinges on Template Method and requires only an each() method to give you all sorts of complex functionality including things like select(), map(), and inject().
 If you haven't tried it before, you should certainly try to roll your own Enumerable module to get a sense of just how useful mixins can be.